Are you dreaming of becoming the next bestselling author?

 What a difference!
 Yes, your eyes aren’t deceiving you.
 In 21 days, Every Breath has made sales of over half a million dollars.

-When you can access data as I have illustrated above, you can drill down to find your niche market and find keywords and categories to make your book as competitive as possible.
+When you can access data as illustrated above, you can drill down to find your niche market and find keywords and categories to make your book as competitive as possible.

 In SEO, there is an expression that if your page ranks on page one of Google Search, you get traffic.
-If it is listed on page two, it is in the cemetery.
+If it is listed on page two, it is in the graveyard.

 The same applies to books on Amazon.
 If your book appears on the first page when a book buyer searches for a new book, you will make book sales.
 If it appears on page two, you won’t.